Oblongmana/vscode-salesforce-doc-lookup/README.md

 - [ ] Implement Basic Visualforce Reference
 - [ ] Implement Basic Service Console Reference
 - [ ] Implement Basic Metadata Reference
+- [ ] DRYing pass at the code - lots of pasta in there at the moment
 - [ ] Implement some kind of on-load caching, as the old ST3 plugin had
 - [ ] Bundle the extension to reduce size (https://code.visualstudio.com/api/working-with-extensions/bundling-extension)
 - [ ] Implement context-based searching - where you can search for the thing that's under your cursor in your editor
 - [ ] Write some tests 😱
 - [ ] Add an Icon (cf. https://code.visualstudio.com/api/references/extension-manifest)
 - [ ] Implement ALL DOC searching - combine all the things together.
 Will be extremely reliant on caching existing
+- [ ] Consider whether to expand into some of the non-technical documentation
 - [ ] Publish publicly
 - [ ] Examine the feasibility of displaying doc in VSCode.
 Want to avoid showing a full-blown web browser ofc.